(+51) 966405778 | (+51) 980811833 USA Rep: +1 8017126860

 Pre-Trek Briefing

-You will have a thorough briefing with your guide 1 or 2 days before your trek.
-Your guide will meet you at your hotel and you can take this opportunity to ask questions and make any final preparations for Ancascocha Trek and Inca Trail to Machu picchu 6 Days 5 Nights.
+You’ll have a comprehensive briefing with your guide 1 or 2 days prior to your trek.
+Your guide will meet you at your hotel, providing the perfect opportunity to ask any questions, clarify details, and make final preparations for the Ancascocha Trek and Inca Trail to Machu Picchu 6 Days 5 Nights adventure.

 Day 1: Cusco – Soqma – Rayan

-We leave Cusco early in the morning and drive 1 hour and 45 minutes to Soqma (3,205 m / 10,512 ft).
-This is the starting point of our trek and where we meet the horsemen that will join us during the hike.
-Additionally, our chef will be waiting for us here with a delicious and energizing breakfast.
+We depart from Cusco early in the morning for a scenic 1 hour and 45-minute drive to Soqma (3,205 m / 10,512 ft), the starting point of our trek.
+Upon arrival, we’ll meet the horsemen who will accompany us throughout the journey, as well as our chef, who will have a hearty and revitalizing breakfast ready to fuel our adventure.

 Level of Difficulty: Moderate